How Employers Can Support Employees Amid Disappearing Financial Cushions, and Economic Fear

 Brightside created Financial Care, a new category in employee benefits, to help working families minimize acute damage to their short-term financial health and set them up for long-term financial security.

-Now, more than ever, employees need Financial Care to navigate these painful changes.
-And as employers struggle with recruitment and retention (particularly among blue collar workers), having differentiated benefits with proven employee success stories can help in the war for talent.
+Now, more than ever, employees need Financial Care to navigate their financial challenges.
+As employers struggle with recruitment and retention, differentiated benefits with proven employee success stories can also help employers win the war for talent.

-Click here to learn more about why Brightside is the only model designed to support the financial health of the 70% of Americans living paycheck to paycheck, by offering unbiased financial solutions and personalized, human financial navigation support.
+Click here to learn more about why Brightside is the only model designed to support the financial health of the 70% of Americans living paycheck to paycheck, by offering unbiased financial solutions and personalized financial navigation and support.